Therapy Is Human

 You can't automate the therapeutic relationship.
 You can't train a model on empathy the way you'd train it on text.
 Empathy isn't a pattern to be recognized -- it's a human capacity, built through years of being a person in the world, doing the hard work of understanding other people.

 A therapist doesn't just know what to say.
 They know what to say because of who they are -- because of what they've studied, what they've lived through, what they've learned from sitting across from hundreds of clients over the course of a career.
-That's not replicable.
-That's not a feature.

 The voices in the room matter.
 The emotions matter.
 The silences matter.
 The connection between two humans who are choosing to be present with each other -- that is therapy.